How can we talk about climate change over the next 100 years when we can’t be sure of tomorrow’s weather?

 Watch this 2-minute video explaining trend & variation:

 Basic physics tells us that greenhouse gases (GHG) trap the Earth’s heat and cause warming.
 But the Earth’s climate is very complex, involving interactions between the air, land and oceans.

 Scientists use computer models, Global Circulation Models (GCM), to project climate changes associated with the increased concentration of GHGs.
 Present models are able to simulate our current climate and reproduce variations in past climate.
-This gives us confidence in their ability to predict future climates.
+This information gives us confidence in their ability to predict future climates.
 With improvements in computing power, these models continue to improve – becoming more refined and accurate.